 Whenever we’re at an early cemetery, I always wonder about the stories of people’s lives before they came to their final resting place.
 Gravestones give only little clues, and unmarked ones keep their secrets close.
 Newspaper obituaries, however, lay it out succinctly in print.
-I find them all interesting, and they always bring up questions unanswered because you may wish you had the opportunity to meet them in their lifetime.
+I find them all interesting, but they often bring up questions unanswered because you may wish you had the opportunity to meet them in their lifetime.

 Everything from what did they look like, to how they fell in love, to heartbreaks, struggles and redemption.
 Hopefully, those secrets endure in the memories of their loved ones.
 People’s lifetimes matter, as they continue to leave their indelible mark upon history, as we continue to learn.